SocketCluster/socketcluster/README.md

 * Once connections settled at 42K, the CPU use of the busiest worker dropped to around 45%
 * The store didn't do much work - In reality only 7 CPU cores were fully exploited.
 * The load average was under 2 (out of a possible 8), so there was plenty of room for more users.
+* Memory usage was negligible when compared to CPU usage.
 * The huge 32-core EC2 client machine could not get very far past 42K connections - CPU usage on the client was approaching 100% on all 32 cores.
 Past a certain point, the client would start lagging and the load on the server would drop.

 #### Screenshots